2009–10 Atlanta Thrashers season

-The 2009–10 Atlanta Thrashers season was the 11th season of play for the National Hockey League (NHL) franchise.
+The 2009–10 Atlanta Thrashers season was the 27th season of play for the National Hockey League franchise that was established on June 22, 1979, and 35th season for the organization overall.
 The Thrashers failed to make the Stanley Cup playoffs during the season, and at the end of the regular season, the team announced that it would not retain John Anderson as head coach.
 The Thrashers also promoted Don Waddell to president and Rick Dudley to general manager.
 Assistant coaches Randy Cunneyworth, Todd Nelson and Steve Weeks were also not retained.

 Off-season

 With the fourth-overall pick in the Entry Draft, the Thrashers chose forward Evander Kane.

 The Thrashers signed free agent forward Nik Antropov, intending to team him with Ilya Kovalchuk.
 The Thrashers made a trade for defenceman Pavel Kubina from the Toronto Maple Leafs, giving up Garnet Exelby in a four-player deal.